 Matamata-Piako is one of eight full and four part districts that comprise the Waikato Region.
-In 2015, the Matamata-Piako district had a Gross Domestic Product per capita of $50,956, the second highest in the region, behind Hamilton City.
+In 2018, the Matamata-Piako district had a Gross Domestic Product (GDP) per capita of $56,965 and a mean household income of $98,200.

 Learn more about our district and its economy here.